Notifications

 Removing barriers faced by Indigenous peoples in accessing health care, and building community-specific capacity to improve the circle of care and health outcomes is our focus.

-The Ministry of Health is committed to ensuring that First Nations, Métis, and Inuit peoples in Alberta have equitable access to high-quality, timely, culturally appropriate, and safe care that is free of Indigenous racism, and that Indigenous patient trust is restored in the Alberta health care system leading to improved Indigenous health outcomes for generations to come.
+The Government of Alberta is committed to ensuring that First Nations, Métis and Inuit in Alberta have equitable access to high-quality, timely, culturally appropriate and safe care that is free of Indigenous racism, and that Indigenous patient trust is restored in the Alberta health care system leading to improved Indigenous health outcomes for generations to come.

 In focus

-Alberta is taking action to improve primary health care for First Nation, Métis and Inuit people.
+Alberta is taking action to improve primary health care for First Nation, Métis and Inuit.

 Programs to provide Indigenous communities with resources to design and deliver programs to meet the health care needs of their communities.